Consume AMQP Messages - Mule 4

 createFallbackQueue global config to prevent changes to the AMQP topography resulting from the definition of fallback queues, see How to Avoid Changing the AMQP Topography.

-As stated before, each Message received will consist of two parts:
+As stated earlier, each message received consists of two parts: